 At the 2021 Convention, delegates voted on legislation proposed by Grand Council requiring all chapters elect two new chapter officers: a Vice President Inclusion and a Director Community Inclusion.
 The new officers are supported by an additional member of AAC.
-The Grand Vice President Inclusion/Community Relations member will oversee the Fraternity’s existing Community Relations team as well as the new Specialty Director, titled Director Diversity, Equity and Inclusion, and nine new Inclusion Specialists.
+The Grand Vice President Inclusion/Community Relations member will oversee the Fraternity’s existing Community Relations team as well as the new Specialty Director, titled Director Diversity, Equity, and Inclusion, and nine new Inclusion Specialists.
 A webpage has been developed to explain these changes.

 This legislation followed a biennium-long pilot program to incorporate a Director Diversity and Inclusion (DDI) into the Chapter Leadership Team.
 In January 2020, 20 chapters opted to participate in the pilot program.
 Over the summer, an additional 60 chapters were welcomed to pilot the office for the fall 2020 term.

-The Fraternity continues to fill AAC Inclusion Advisors who will provide guidance that helps the chapter Inclusion Team implement strategic and programmatic diversity, equity and inclusion efforts to create a more inclusive chapter experience.
+The Fraternity continues to fill AAC Inclusion Advisors who will provide guidance that helps the chapter Inclusion Team implement strategic and programmatic diversity, equity, and inclusion efforts to create a more inclusive chapter experience.
 If you are interested in volunteering with Pi Beta Phi or know a sister who would be a great fit, please submit this form.

-Director Diversity, Equity and Inclusion Announced
+Director Diversity, Equity and Inclusion

-Inclusive Education at Virtual College Weekend
+Inclusion Education at College Weekend

 Keynote speaker Tianna Soto kicked off our Virtual College Weekend in early January 2022.
 In tie with the College Weekend theme, "The Inclusive Member Experience," Tianna’s presentation, “Living Between Worlds,” encouraged chapter officers and AAC members to explore their personal identities, celebrate the journey and feel confident in their unique strengths.
 Tianna is a Puerto Rican, Jamaican-Chinese storyteller who empowers students to care for their mental health and wellness and face the college journey with confidence.
-Her work is heart-centered, service-driven, culturally-informed, and rooted in empathy.
+Her work is heart-centered, service-driven, culturally-informed and rooted in empathy.
 Additionally, College Weekend programming included specialized training for the newly-elected chapter Vice Presidents Inclusion as they began their new roles.